 FTree is stand-alone and makes very few assumptions about your Linux environment.
 It does not depend on any specific desktop, distribution or version.
-All it requires is an X-Windows display, though it does have a limited command line mode that is appropriate for some scripted applications.
-It is distributed as a static linked executable that generally will run "out-of-the-box".
+All it requires is an X-Windows display, though it does also have a limited command line mode that is appropriate for some scripted applications.
+It is distributed as as a binary package that generally will run "out-of-the-box".
 There is no charge for FTree.

 FTree understands GEDCOM.
 GEDCOM is *the* standard way of sharing genealogy data.
 Almost all geanealogy tools can import and export GEDCOM.
 FTree uses GEDCOM as its native format.
 GEDCOM is text based and you can view the files in a text editor, though they can be complex.
 GEDCOM was created and defined by the The Church of Jesus Christ of Latter-day Saints and is extreemely powerful and flexible.

-FTree will import trees exported from many commercial (non-Linux) genealogy applications.
+FTree will import trees exported from many commercial and free genealogy applications.
 If you find a tree that it can't import, please let me know and I'll try to fix it.

-Because GEDCOM is so versatile, FTree doesn't handle all posible features and some features it will preserve but currently does not provide means to view or edit.
+Because GEDCOM is so versatile, FTree doesn't handle all posible features and some features it will currently preserve but not provide means to view or edit.
 Where it detects features it can't handle it will warn when the file is loaded.

 Some genealogy programs may also generate incorrect GEDCOM.
 Where possible FTree handles that as gracefully as it can.
 I attempt to fix problems I'm aware of.